[A SEO Guide] How to Optimize Images for Web

 - Optimized search performance

 But it is also an SEO factor.
-Typically, people only consider compressing and converting images when speaking of optimizing images for the web.
+Typically, people only consider compressing and converting images when discussing optimizing images.
 But they often neglect the problem that duplicate content may be punished according to Google’s rule.
 Of course, this also includes pictures.
-Image plagiarism was rampant during the developed Internet age.
-It is tough to say who the original owner is if you don’t have proof of those pictures once your work has been stolen and put on another website.
-What’s worse, if Google has found there are two highly similar content and gives the punishes by its automatic algorithms.
+Image plagiarism was rampant during the advanced Internet age.
+It is easier to say who the original owner is if you have proof of those pictures once your work has been stolen and put on another website.
+What’s worse, Google has found there is two highly similar content and gives the punishes by its automatic algorithms.
 There is no turning back, even if you can prove you are the first to publish the content.
 It’s just not worth it.
+So, it is the key strategy to keep delivering creative and original content and also keep optimizing images.

 How to Optimize Images for Web

 To successfully optimize images for the web, you will need powerful image editing software that can do all the jobs with the minimum effort.
-Though we know that tons of image editors are on the market, it is still hard to find a tool that covers them all.
-You know, except for Photoshop, there isn’t much software left with various editing features.
-It is even nearly impossible to find a free one.
-But thankfully, that doesn’t mean there is none.
-WorkinTool Image Converter somehow manages to balance prices and features.
-It is a free image editing application with all the editing features you can think of.
+Though we know tons of image editors are on the market, finding a tool that covers them all is still challenging.
+It is true that Photoshop is still the most versatile and professional image editing software.
+But its high price and the learning threshold also shut many people out.
+However, WorkinTool Image Converter balances cost and features.
+It is a cheap image editing application with all the editing features you can think of.
 It is perfect for SEO beginners to learn how to optimize images for the web.
 Let’s look at the three image factors that affect the webpage and how to use WorkinTool Image Converter to optimize it.

 1. Choose the Right Image Format

 When you’re done creating images (either saving from your camera or exporting from a tool like Photoshop), you’ll have the option to specify the file type.
 The most common file types on the web are JPEGs, PNGs, and GIFs.
-As I’m sure you can guess, they all have pros, cons, and best practices when placed on your website.
+But since Google introduced the WEBP image format policy, there are more images in WEBP formats.
+As you can guess, when placed on your website, they all have pros, cons, and best practices.

 - Open WorkinTool Image Converter and select the first Convert Images option.